school-of-data/r-consortium-proposal/ISSUE_TEMPLATE.md

 <!-- If you are testing our R learning content for Jouralists, please use this template.
 Otherwise you can just delete this. -->

+*Thank you for helping us with the testing of the R learning content for Journalists :clap:!
+Please check out the steps you need to do [here](https://github.com/school-of-data/r-consortium-proposal/blob/master/CONTRIBUTING.md#beta-testing) :book:.*

 ### Name: <!-- Name of the recipe or skills lessen you are testing -->

 ## Writing, tone: